-There are four types of the Ebola virus, three of which cause Ebola in humans.
-The exact origin, locations, and natural habitat of this virus remain unknown, but researchers believe that the virus is normally maintained in an animal host that is native to the African continent.
-Person-to-person transmission of the virus occurs through direct contact with people who have Ebola, or direct contact with their body fluids.
+There are four types of the Ebola virus, three of which cause illness in humans.
+The exact origin, locations, and natural habitat of this virus remain unknown, but researchers believe it is normally maintained in an animal host that is native to the African continent.
+Person-to-person transmission occurs through direct contact with people who have Ebola, or direct contact with their body fluids.

-Ebola virus is one of two members of a family of RNA viruses called the Filoviridae.
-There are four identified subtypes of Ebola virus.
+Ebola virus is one of two members of a family of RNA viruses called Filoviridae.
+There are four identified subtypes of the virus.
 Three of the four have caused disease in humans:

 - Ebola-Ivory Coast.

-The fourth Ebola virus subtype, Ebola-Reston, has caused disease in nonhuman primates, but not in humans.
+The fourth subtype, Ebola-Reston, has caused disease in nonhuman primates, but not in humans.

 A similar host is probably associated with Ebola-Reston, which was isolated from infected cynomolgus monkeys that were imported to the United States and Italy from the Philippines.
 The Ebola virus is not known to be native to other continents, such as North America.